Best-Quotes/.github/profile/README.md

 ### Why are the most beautiful people the first one to die?
 ### “Imagine this, you are in a garden full of flowers.
 Which one do u pick first?”
 ---
+### The Scary thing about depression is that the people who have it are the best at hiding it.
+---